clearhaus/gateway-api-docs/source/index.html.md

 ### Merchant blocked by cardholder status

-A _merchant blocked by cardholder_ status code is both a decline of the current authorization, but also a notice to **halt all future merchant-initiated-transactions** on this card from this merchant.
-This includes, but is not limited to, recurring transactions.
+A _merchant blocked by cardholder_ status code is both a decline of the current authorization, and also a notice to **halt all future merchant-initiated transactions in the series**.

 Only after the blockade has been lifted, by actions taken by the cardholder, may transactions be resumed.